ms-iot/content/en-US/win10/samples/I2CPortExpander.md

 ###Create the sample app

 When everything is set up, power your device back on.
-You can find this sample [here](https://github.com/ms-iot/samples/tree/develop/I2cPortExpander){:target="_blank"}, but as an exercise, this tutorial will take you through the complete steps to create this app from scratch.
+You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip) and navigating to the `samples-develop\I2CPortExpander`, but as an exercise, this tutorial will take you through the complete steps to create this app from scratch.
 Open up Visual Studio and create a new C# Windows Universal Blank App.
 Click **File -> New -> Project** then select **Templates -> Visual C# -> Windows -> Universal -> Blank App (Universal Windows)**.
 For this sample, we named ours **I2cPortExpanderLedSample**.